kevL/yata/ReadMe.txt

              filepaths (without quotes).
-THE WRITE-OPERATION CAN FAIL for a variety of reasons that I really don't want to be arshed with - hence the option so you can decide if it works on your OS strict=      "true" (without quotes) to show extra warnings when loading a 2da-file (default false).
+THE WRITE-OPERATION CAN FAIL for a variety of reasons that I really don't want to be arshed with - hence the option so you can decide if it works on your OS statcolor =  the background color of the statusbar.
+A .NET string (case sensitive) that represents a KnownColor - default is 'MintCream' strict=      "true" (without quotes) to show extra warnings when loading a 2da-file (default false).
 Strict is intended for users who want to notice stuff that is by and large safe to disregard: